joshrp/moonlight-docs/NVIDIA-GameStream-End-Of-Service-Announcement-FAQ.md

 # What will happen to Moonlight in mid-February?

-Past mid-February, the status of the hosting GeForce Experience is unclear.
+Past mid-February 2023, the status of the hosting GeForce Experience is unclear.
 It's likely that the GameStream functionality will be present in GeForce Experience for a little longer, since major GeForce Experience updates don't arrive very often.

 Even when the functionality is removed in GeForce Experience, it is likely that GameStream can still be used by running older versions of GeForce Experience (and blocking the automatic update mechanism).
 This might also require older GPU drivers, but historically older GeForce Experience versions and GameStream have been compatible with newer drivers without issue.